TaikaTilaus/.github/profile/README.md

-## Hi there 👋
+## TaikaTilaus for media companies

-TaikaTilaus is a CRM, subscription and distribution management system for media companies.
+TaikaTilaus is a SaaS software for managing customers, subscriptions, ad sales, distribution and supporting processes.

 <!--